UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 ```

-この順に量子回路学習アルゴリズムを実装していきましょう。まず、必要なライブラリを最初にインポートします。
-Let's implement the quantum machine learning algorithm using this process.
-First, let's import the required libraries.
+Let us implement the quantum machine learning algorithm by following these steps.
+First, the required libraries are imported.

 ```{code-cell} ipython3
 ---